Smoked Pork Butt

 - Apple Cider Vinegar and Water In Water Pan - When preparing the water pan, wrap it in aluminum foil for less mess.
 Mix 1 cup of apple cider vinegar with 8-10 cups of water and pour into the smoker water pan.

-- Spraying The Pork Butt During The Stall - You'll spray the pork with half apple juice and water when double wrapping it in aluminum foil.
+- Spraying The Pork Butt During The Stall - You'll spray the meat with half apple juice and water when double wrapping it in aluminum foil.
 This process helps add additional moisture and flavor.